okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 On a node we have a Pod with an app and a Kubelet.
 Since the Kubelet is responsible for making sure that a pod is healthy, it will perform the live check.

 If in the example, the app is dead, the Kubelet will restart the container and check again.
+If the response is then successful, then we are ready to roll.

+### App Config and Security Overview